gw31415/edisch/README.md

 Tool to change Discord channel names in bulk with your $EDITOR

 Usage: edisch [OPTIONS]
+       edisch <COMMAND>

+Commands:
+  completion  Generate shell completion export      Export all channel names to a file or stdout apply       Apply all channel names from a file or stdin help        Print this message or the help of the given subcommand(s)

 Options:
   -t, --token <TOKEN>        Bot token.
 If not provided, it will be read from the $DISCORD_TOKEN environment variable